Legal Executive, Clinical Negligence

 Sam is also a member of Hudgell Solicitors’ Compliance Team, working on legal compliance, data protection and regulatory matters– reporting directly to and advising the legal and operation team management group.

 I feel one of my key strengths is my ability to simplify the law and legal procedure, making what can often be quite complicated easy for my clients to understand.

 I have the ability to review and simplify complex evidence and to understand the real issues quickly.
 I have detailed knowledge of civil procedure and litigation.

-I have had a number of experiences which have shaped me as a qualified Lawyer.
-Recently, I managed to reach a significant settlement for a grandmother whose delayed cancer diagnosis resulted in a period of pain and suffering, complicated emergency surgery and the requirement for an irreversible stoma.
+I have had a number of experiences which have shaped me as a qualified Lawyer.I secured a significant settlement for a grandmother whose delayed cancer diagnosis resulted in a period of pain and suffering, complicated emergency surgery and the requirement for an irreversible stoma.
 The case was defended but after lengthy argument it was resolved in my client’s favour.
 The damage changed my client’s life and it was satisfying to solve the case, and to some extent bring some normality for her.

 - Law degree (LLB with honours)

 - Fellow of the Chartered Institute of Legal Executives